-DTC operates non-revenue vehicles for maintenance support, street supervision, staff travel, and delivery and recovery of materials.
-Equipment includes items that are used in the operation and support of public transportation.
+2. Equipment DTC operates nonrevenue vehicles for maintenance support, street supervision, staff travel, and delivery of materials.
+Non-revenue vehicles are provided to DTC by the State of Delaware

-3. Facilities - any DTC-owned structure or facility equipment in use for the provision of public transportation.
+3. Facilities - DTC-owned structure or facility equipment in use for the provision of public transportation.

-As a statewide public transportation service provider DTC is responsible for the following structures: seven operations and maintenance (O&M) facilities, two administration facilities, two parking structures, three passenger rail facilities, thirteen park and rides, and three transit hubs.
+As a statewide public transportation service provider DTC is responsible for the following structures: administration facilities, operations and maintenance (O&M) facilities, passenger and facilities: